-19 inch ADA Stainless Steel Undermount Single Bowl Vanity Sink
+19 Inch ADA Stainless Steel Undermount Vanity Sink Bathroom - Sink Depot

 Model # SD224301 This ADA stainless steel undermount single bowl vanity sink is designed with a specialized and patented resin matrix rim, with a sleek impression in the counter surface.
 This stunning commercial-styled 19 L 15" stainless steel vanity sink...